 282 Marlborough is located on the SW corner of Marlborough and Fairfield, with 276 Marlborough (16 Fairfield) to the east, across Fairfield, 284 Marlborough to the west, 5 Fairfield to the north, across Marlborough, and 7 Fairfield to the south.

-282 Marlborough was designed by Ware and Van Brunt, architects, and built ca. 1872 for builder and contractor George Martin Gibson, probably for speculative sale.
+282 Marlborough was designed by Ware and Van Brunt, architects, and built ca. 1872 for builder and contractor George Martin Gibson, for speculative sale.
 At about the same time, Ware and Van Brunt also designed six additional houses for George Gibson, 7-9 Fairfield (contiguous with 282 Marlborough but in a different style) and 284-286-288-290-292 Marlborough.
 George Gibson and his wife, Frances Rebecca (Esten) Gibson, lived in the Longwood district of Brookline and then in Medford.

-By 1878, it was the home of James Lee, Jr. and his wife, Frances (Van Dusen) Lee.
-They had lived at 122 Commonwealth in 1877.
+During the 1877-1878 winter season, it was the home of James Lee, Jr. and his wife, Frances (Van Dusen) Lee.
+They previously had lived at 122 Commonwealth.
 He was owner of the Middlesex Bleachery.

 He died in April of 1878, and by 1879, Frances Lee had moved to the Hotel Agassiz at 191 Commonwealth.

-By 1879, 282 Marlborough was the home of H. P. Wilbur and T. F. Patterson, probably commission merchant Hannibal Prescott Wilbur and his wife, Hattie (Wyman) Wilbur, and Thomas F. Patterson and his wife, Flora (Wilbur) Patterson.
-The Wilburs lived in Neponset in 1878, and the Pattersons lived in Jamaica Plain.
+By the 1878-1879 winter season, 282 Marlborough was the home of H. P. Wilbur and T. F. Patterson, probably commission merchant Hannibal Prescott Wilbur and his wife, Hattie (Wyman) Wilbur, and Thomas F. Patterson and his wife, Flora (Wilbur) Patterson.
+The Wilburs previously lived in Neponset, and the Pattersons previously lived in Jamaica Plain.
 Hannibal Wilbur and Flora (Wilbur) Patterson do not appear to have been closely related.

-By the 1885-1886 winter season, 282 Marlborough was the home of insurance broker George Hayward Binney and his wife, Edith Barrett (Marsh) Binney.
-They had been married in October of 1884 and had lived at the Hotel Guilford at 220 Clarendon during the 1884-1885 season.
+During the 1885-1886 winter season, 282 Marlborough was the home of insurance broker George Hayward Binney and his wife, Edith Barrett (Marsh) Binney.
+They had married in October of 1884 and had lived at the Hotel Guilford at 220 Clarendon during the previous season.

 In March of 1886, they commissioned a new house to be built at 275 Marlborough, where they moved upon its completion.